-- Press to transfer the setting value to the onboard memory. - The startup phase proceeds.
+- The startup phase proceeds.
 The burner is ignited.
-The program proceeds to lowfire position P1.
-In the process, the display shows alternately P1 and the speed. - By pressing and or the speed can be changed in step sizes of 10 rpm within the limits predefined by the OEM (P1max, P1min). - Press
+The program proceeds to lowfire position P1. - In the process, the display shows alternately P1 and the speed. - By pressing and or the speed can be changed in step sizes of 10 rpm within the limits predefined by the OEM (P1max, P1min).

-- to transfer the setting value to the onboard memory. - The burner proceeds to high-fire position P2.
-In the process, the display shows alternately P2 and the speed. - By pressing and or the speed can be changed in step sizes of 10 rpm within the limits predefined by the OEM (P2max, P2min). - Press ® reset to transfer the setting value to the onboard memory. - By pressing ESC (press or simultaneously) the setting process is ended and the burner changes to the operating position. - In the operating position, the output predefined by the external load controller applies.
+Press to transfer the setting value to the onboard memory.
+The burner proceeds to high-fire position P2.
+In the process, the display shows alternately P2 and the speed.

+- By pressing and or the speed can be changed in step sizes of 10 rpm within the limits predefined by the OEM (P2max, P2min). - Press difference to transfer the setting value to the onboard memory. - By pressing ESC (press or simultaneously) the setting process is ended and the burner changes to the operating position. - In the operating position, the output predefined by the external load controller applies.